Plymouth Area Renewable Energy Initiative

 How does Plymouth Area Renewable Energy Initiative spend its money?

 Plymouth Area Renewable Energy Initiative directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Plymouth Area Renewable Energy Initiative tax-deductible?